AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Collision Damage

-Whether you cause a car accident or are an innocent victim, large vehicles with heavier weights get less damage and fewer passenger injuries compared to smaller, lighter vehicles.
+Whether you cause a car accident or are involved but not at fault, large vehicles with heavier weights sustain less damage and fewer passenger injuries than smaller, lighter ones.
 In particular, vehicles with larger front ends protect passengers better in front crashes, continuing to move forward in the crash and subjecting the passengers to less force.
+On the other hand, larger vehicles with higher front ends also cause 45 percent more fatalities with pedestrians and cyclists than smaller cars or trucks.6

 Data from the Insurance Institute of Highway Safety shows that the larger the car, the lower the driver death rate.